 Fluorosis is a disease caused by excessive ingestion of fluoride through water and food.
-The upper limit of optimum fluoride level in drinking water for a tropical country like India is 0.5 PPM (parts per million) or 0.5 Mg/l.
+The upper limit of optimum fluoride level in drinking water for a tropical country like India is 0.5 PPM (Parts per million) or 0.5 Mg/l.
 It is the total daily intake through water and food that determines the development of fluorosis.

-Endemic skeletal fluorosis was identified in Yellareddyguda, Batlapally, Yedavalli villages of Nalgonda.
+Endemic skeletal fluorosis was identified in Podili, Darsi and Kanigiri areas of Andhra Pradesh in 1937.
 Yellareddyguda, Naibai and Yedavalli villages of Nalgonda district are known to have a very high (2.0 to 7.5ppm) incidence of fluorosis.
 Fluoride in take came from food.

 Fluorosis diseases are of four forms dental, genu valgum, skeletal and neurological.
 Low endemicity is those villages, which have only cases of dental fluorosis.
 In addition if there are cases of Genu valgum, Skeletal and Crippling forms, they should be considered as the villages with high endemicity.
-Low endemicity cases only need calcium, magnesium and vitamin supplementation to children and adolescents to prevent Genu valgum deformities occurring.
+Low endemicity cases only need calcium and vitamin supplementation to children and adolescents to prevent Genu valgum deformities occurring.

-All children living in affected areas of fluorosis and consuming water containing more than 1.5 PPM of fluoride would develop dental fluorosis.
+All children living in endemic areas of fluorosis consuming water containing more than 1.5 PPM of fluoride would develop dental fluorosis.
 Permanent teeth are affected which become rough, opaque and chalky white.
 Pitting and chipping of the teeth are also same.
 Brown, black or yellow pigmentation is deposited on the teeth.